 Legalization of hemp production should bolster the medicinal herb industry as well.

-Hemp production can revolutionize farming, medicine and nutrition, paper and plastics, energy and food, construction and textiles.
+Hemp production can revolutionize farming.
+From medicine and nutrition, to paper and plastics, energy and food, as well as construction and textiles, hemp uses and benefits are many.

 What is the Difference Between Hemp and Marijuana?